khadijaumar157-lab/Human-Comfort-Responses-in-Winter-Environments/README.md

 ## 🔍 Motivation & Process

 - **Personal Interest:**
   I have always been intrigued by the subtle ways humans seek comfort during winter.
-There is something beautiful in the season—the feeling of being wrapped in a blanket, sipping a warm drink, or enjoying a hot shower.
+There is something beautiful in the season, the feeling of being wrapped in a blanket, sipping a warm drink, or enjoying a hot shower.
 I wanted to understand **what makes these experiences physically and mentally beneficial**.

 - **Active Observation:**
   I focused on three key factors that often provide comfort: